LilNick0101/LilNick0101/README.md

-- 👋 @LilNick0101
+- 👋 Hi I'm @LilNick0101
-- 👀 Currently studying for the Master degree in Computer science @ UniPD.
+- 👀 Currently studying for the Master degree in Computer science @ UniPD with major in _Internet, mobile and security_.
 - 🌱 Overall just your average nerd that likes fitness and video games

 <!---